Ryanair confident of Lingus bid despite EU objections

 Ryanair, which already owns 30 percent of Aer Lingus, had an initial bid turned down by the European Commission on competition grounds in 2007 and dropped a second offer in 2009.

-Analysts and investors view its latest 700 million euros ($890 million) bid as a long shot - reflected in Aer Lingus's shares trading well below the bid price.
+Analysts and investors view its latest 700 million euros bid as a long shot - reflected in Aer Lingus's shares trading well below the bid price.

 Aer Lingus shares fell 1.1 percent to 1.04 euros on Wednesday at 1643 GMT, compared to a bid price of 1.30 euros.